monsoonmaelstrom/book2/book2.md

 ### 18 - Waiting Room ^^2100 words^^

-I spend the next day sequestered in the flat on Ginnelstreet with Davy and Alex, trying to figure out the key.
+I spend the next day sequestered in the flat on Ginnelstreet with Davy and Alex, trying to figure out how the key works.

 I think Liam might be a little irritated by my refusal to just accept on blind faith that things with Peter are good.
 I meant it when I said I’d stop with the remarks, but trusting anyone is hard for me.
-Trusting a person solely on the word of another person, even if that person is Liam, is honestly beyond me.
+Trusting a person based solely on the word of another person, even if that person is Liam, is honestly beyond me.
 It’s not a matter of being willing or unwilling.
 I can’t do it.
-So I’m doing my best but honestly, I’m not sure if it’s good enough.
+So I’m doing my best but, honestly, I’m not sure if it’s good enough.
 Part of me gets it.
 Really.
 Peter and Liam have been friends since forever.
 I’m the interloper.
 Which is both true, and a really shitty feeling to have.
 I think maybe I’m feeling… insecure?
 It’s not a feeling I have a ton of experience with.

 “What’s up with you?”
 Alex finally asks me when it’s clear for about the tenth time that mind is elsewhere.